 Before beginning, let’s categorize them as DIY desktops, assembled computers and branded computers.
 DIY may fall under the category of assembled computers but in this article, we’ll use the phrase “assembled computers” to refer to computers assembled by professional firms for their customers.
 Most of the article talks about desktops but stands good for laptops and other forms of computers as well.

 Branded Computers, Assembled or DIY Desktop Computers

-Back in 2003-4, people were of the mindset that branded computers mean much more money compared to local assembled computers.
+In earlier days, people were of the mindset that branded computers mean much more money compared to locally assembled computers.
 We gave them estimates of an assembled computer while showing them the prices of branded computers.
 The customers knew that we know more about computers, and they believed us.
 I don’t think we lied but sure got orders – though not from bigger institutions like banks etc. that purchased in bulk.
 Our firm was not that big to instill confidence in them that we’ll stay another five years to offer them on the spot troubleshooting.
 But we sure got to look at the computers they were using.
 Looking at their CPUs (rather, the CPU cabinets), we could tell they were all assembled.

 Branded Computers Save Time, Assembled Computers Are…Messy?

-Coming to advantages of branded computers over assembled computers, you save plenty of time in acquiring one.
-Building a cost efficient ‘assembled’ gaming computer – for example – could take a good deal of research for parts whereas going for a cost efficient ‘branded’ computer would mean research only for configurations.
-Thus, you save much time.
+Coming to the advantages of branded computers over assembled computers, you save plenty of time in acquiring one.
+Building a cost-efficient ‘assembled’ gaming computer – for example – could take a good deal of research for parts whereas going for a cost-efficient ‘branded’ computer would mean research only for configurations.
+Thus, you save a lot of time.

 Cost & Warranty For Branded Computers vs Assembled Computers